 As living standards continue to rise, the prevalence of diabetes has increased significantly, becoming a major global public health issue.
-Diabetes is primarily caused by insufficient insulin secretion and insulin resistance leading to metabolic dysregulation.
-In 2021, approximately 537 million people worldwide were diagnosed with diabetes, and this number is projected to rise to 783 million by 2045, with 95% of these cases being type 2 diabetes mellitus (T2DM) (Ma et al., 2022).
-T2DM is influenced by multiple factors, including environmental conditions genetics and and its pathophysiological mechanisms are complex.
-Key contributors include insulin resistance, pancreatic \beta-cell dysfunction and chronic inflammation, which ultimately lead to vascular complications such as cardiovascular disease, renal impairment, and retinopathy (Henson et al., 2022).
+Diabetes is primarily caused by insufficient insulin secretion and insulin resistance. leading to metabolic dysregulation.
+In approximately 537 million people worldwide were diagnosed with diabetes, and this number is projected to rise to 783 million by 2045, with 95% of these cases being type 2 diabetes mellitus (T2DM) (Ma et al., 2022).
+T2DM is influenced by multiple factors, including genetics and environmental conditions and its complex pathophysiological mechanisms.
+Key contributors include insulin resistance, pancreatic β -cell dysfunction and chronic inflammation, which ultimately lead to vascular complications such as cardiovascular disease, renal impairment, and retinopathy (Henson et al., 2022).
 Despite significant advancements in diabetes treatment over the past two decades, cardiovascular disease remains a leading cause of morbidity and mortality among T2DM patients (Husain et al., 2019).

 Clinical studies have established a strong link between T2DM and various risk factors, with insulin resistance being the most significant.
-Normally, insulin inhibits glycogenolygis and promotes glucose uptake by pernheral tissues, thereby maintaining blood glucose levels within a normal range (Misra et al., 2023).
+Normally, insulin inhibits glycogenolysis and promotes glucose uptake by peripheral tissues, thereby maintaining blood glucose levels within a normal range (Misra et al., 2023).
 In T2DM patients, adipocytes secrete inflammatory factors that attract macrophages to adipose tissue, perpetuating a cycle of inflammation that disrupts insulin signaling pathways and exacerbates insulin resistance (Khan et al., 2020).